frozzare/isodev/README.md

 ![Isodev Dashboard](http://public.forsmo.me/github/isodev.png)

-## Add custom domains
-In the directory `.isodev/hosts` can you specified which domains to use.

 ## Passwords
 Password for the virtual machines `root` user is `vagrant`.
 Password for MySQL `root` user is `root`.